Fault-tolerant quantum simulation of generalized Hubbard models: The hopping Hamiltonian Trotter error norm

 where $\lVert \, \cdot \, \rVert_1$ is the Schatten one-norm and $\tau$ is the hopping parameter.
 This expression can be used to evaluate $W_h$ for any model where the lattice can be divided into three lattice sections.

 The hopping section error norm, $W_h$, is evaluated numerically for the periodic hexagonal lattice using the lattice division described in Appendix~\ref{APP:hexagonallatticedivision}, and scales linearly in $N$.
-This is shown in Fig.~\ref{fig:W_h_scaling} for a lattice with parameters $L_x=L_y=L$ in the range $4\leq L \leq 18$ for even $L$ and hopping parameter $\tau=1$.
-This figure shows $W_h$ as a function of the number of lattice sites $N$, demonstrating the linear dependence in the given range of $L$.
+This is shown in Fig.~\ref{fig:W_h_scaling} for a lattice with parameters $L_x=L_y=L$ in the range $4\leq L \leq 24$ for even $L$ and hopping parameter $\tau=1$.
+This figure shows $W_h/\tau^3$ as a function of the number of lattice sites $N$, ranging between $N=32$ and $N=1152$, demonstrating the linear dependence of $W_h$ on the number of lattice sites.
+We obtain a bound on $W_h$ using the largest constant factor: $W_h/\tau^3N$, of the points plotted in Fig.\ref{fig:W_h_scaling}, leading to